rcornwell/sims/README.md

 To do:
    * Add support for PMP IBM 3330 drive to run Waits.
-   * Add support for DC76 for ITS.
-   * Add support for SA10 for Tymcom-X under KI.
+   * Add support for CHAOS net driver.

 # ICL 1900 simulator.